 Flamenco House music is the evolution of Flamenco Chill (popular in the late 80s and 90s) that combines elements of Flamenco Music with that of Electronic

 Flamenco House Music is a genre of electronica derived from modern House Music and Flamenco Guitar that is being evolved by Australian Flamenco Guitarist Mike Rizk

 It contains traditional elements of Flamenco pop as popularized by groups such as Gypsy Kings with a good dose of House Music added which as a result creates a modern electronic Flamenco feel

-Flamenco House attempts to maintain the richness of Flamenco guitar lead, rhythms and beats where other past and current styles of House seem to only contain elements of Flamenco lead guitar.
+Mikes version of Flamenco House Music attempts to maintain the richness of Flamenco guitar lead, rhythms and beats where other past and current styles of House seem to only contain elements of Flamenco lead guitar.

 Although derived from Flamenco Chill music from the 80s and 90s, Flamenco House still has its roots embedded with traditional Flamenco pop using a combination of Flamenco rhythm and lead with elements of House added, it also makes good use of technological gains that weren’t available back then

-This idea of incorporating House Music was derived through my love of Flamenco and House Music and what seems to be a lack of options in this era for this style of music
+Incorporating House Music and Flamenco was derived through my love and passion of Flamenco Guitar and House Music and what seems to be a lack of options in this era for this style of music

 Therefore with over 20 years of Flamenco mastery I thought it was about time to combine the two to create and expand on this relatively ‘new genre’

-As this genre is at its reemergence at the time of writing this article I’ll expect it to evolve using other forms of electronica and perhaps contribute to the modernization of Flamenco pop.
+Over time I’ll expect this genre to evolve using other forms of electronica and perhaps further contribute to the modernization of Flamenco pop.